 When this happens in the future, we can just update the speeds and generate fresh harmonic constants that work within the new model.
 But we can't do that for historical predictions because we don't have the water level observations from that period in history to derive the harmonic constants.
 We have no choice but to use the physics of 1900, with data derived from observations in 2000, to extrapolate back to whenever, and hope that we haven't pushed the model too far.

-Needless to say, the credibility of projections for anywhere reaches zero well before you get back to 1 AD.
+It is technically possible to get XTide to make projections back to 1 AD (see Appendix A for details).
+However, the credibility of projections for anywhere reaches zero well before you get back to 1 AD.
 So please don't ask for BC support.

 Q: I live outside of the U.S. and my location is no longer supported.
 What happened?

 A: Many data were purged after a legal threat from the U.K. Hydrographic Office (UKHO) in January 2001.
 I ended maintenance of the non-U.S. data that replaced them for different reasons in early 2012.